deepjavalibrary/djl-demo/README.md

 ## Model architecture

-The model has toe following architecture
+The model has the following architecture

 ```
   (0): Conv1D(None -> 256, kernel_size=(7,), stride=(1,))